 - Pour in the chicken broth.

-- Use two forks to shred the meat.
+- When the meat is done cooking, remove it from the slow cooker.
+Use two forks to shred the meat.
 Serve in tacos, fajitas, or even on nachos!

 - OPTIONAL: If you like the meat browned, you can brown it before adding it to a slow cooker.
 Heat a skillet with a tablespoon of oil over medium high heat.
 Brown each side of the pork shoulder for 4 minutes then place it into the slow cooker.

 - You can use chicken or beef broth.
 I prefer low-sodium.

 - You can easily cook this pulled pork recipe in the oven if you prefer.
 See the post for full instructions on oven baking pork.

 - The leftover pulled pork will keep fresh in the fridge for up to 4 days.
 Store it in an airtight container.
 You can also freeze the gluten free pulled pork in freezer bags.